volumio/docs/docs/00_User_Manual/02_More_first_steps.md

 #### 10 - Other

-* __Other__ : Depending on the plugins/options you have installed, you may have other items shown on the Browse page such Spotify, Qobuz...
+* __Other__ : Depending on the plugins/options you have installed, you may have other items shown on the Browse page such as Spotify, Qobuz...

 ### Queue tab